roscha/subcortical-cast/README.md

 python scripts enable to produce the FC changes, the pulse voxel vise analysis with flexible HRF and the null testing

-iython notbook scripts uses the output of the python scripts to produce statistics and visualization for the different section of the manuscripts
+ipython notebook scripts use outputs of the python scripts to produce statistics and visualizations for the different section of the manuscripts